1989 California medfly attack: Attack

-Beginning in 1975, when medflies were first seen in the area, California deployed small McPhail traps to attract and capture the medflies to help measure the estimated population.
+Beginning in 1975, when medflies were first seen in the area, California deployed small McPhail insect traps to attract and capture the medflies to help measure the estimated population.
 In 1989, as many flies were captured as had been captured in the previous fifteen years combined.
 The greatest concentration of medflies were found in Orange County and within a triangle linking the eastern edge of the Los Angeles Basin with San Bernardino and Riverside County.

 On December 8, 1989, the state retreated from its position that the 12 outbreaks since August each represented "isolated infestations" that could be easily eradicated after a panel of scientific advisers suggested it was not possible.
-It was instead ordered that, rather than 1–2 aerial sprayings of the infected communities, more than a dozen sprayings would be necessary over a period of months.
-In addition, Malathion was no longer used alone, but mixed in a 4:1 ratio with Nu-Lure0 bait to attract insects to the area.
+It was instead ordered that, rather than one or two aerial applications of the infected communities, more than a dozen sprayings would be necessary over a period of months.
+In addition, Malathion was no longer used alone, but mixed in a four-to-one ratio with Nu-Lure bait to attract insects to the area.

 The period of infestation stretched from July 1989 through November 1990.
 In the years since medflies were discovered in California, an average of $26 million was spent annually to control them; but 1989's attack was estimated to have cost $60 million in eradication efforts, making 1989 the second-most expensive year in the state's program.
-It is not clear whether the $60 million was the total cost, or only represented California's half of a possible $120 million cost, as half the costs were borne by the federal Department of Agriculture.
+It is not clear whether the $60 million was the total cost, or only represented California's half of a possible $120 million cost, as half the costs were borne by the United States Department of Agriculture.